docarray/docarray/docs/user_guide/storing/index_milvus.md

     print(f'{matches.title=}')
     print(f'{scores=}')
     ```

-To succesfully peform a vector search, you need to specify a `search_field`.
-This is the field that serves as the
-basis of comparison between your query and the documents in the Document Index.

-In this particular example you only have one field (`embedding`) that is a vector, so you can trivially choose that one.
-In general, you could have multiple fields of type `NdArray` or `TorchTensor` or `TensorFlowTensor`, and you can choose
-which one to use for the search.

 The [find()][docarray.index.abstract.BaseDocIndex.find] method returns a named tuple containing the closest
 matching documents and their associated similarity scores.